tdyachenko/BAHM-Mediation/README.md

 _Tatiana L Dyachenko, Greg M Allenby (2022 in press), Is Your Sample Truly Mediating?
 Bayesian Analysis of Heterogeneous Mediation (BAHM), Journal of Consumer Research, 	https://doi.org/10.1093/jcr/ucac041_

-(new code for categorical outcome (y) and mediator (m) variables, which is work-in-progess)
+(new code for categorical outcome (y) and mediator (m) variables is coming soon)

 ## You can get an R package "bahm" following instructions below.
+This will open the application on your device.

 1. You need to have R installed on your computer:
 	- go to https://cran.r-project.org/mirrors.html